Dean of the School of Education and Human Services

 Service learning is emphasized throughout the School, enabling students to contribute to the community and its quality of life.

 Additionally, several on-campus centers and initiatives provide services and enrichment opportunities to the community.
 The School is home to 11 centers of excellence.
-Among them are the Oakland University Center for Autism Research, Education, and Support (OUCARES); Counseling Center; Adult Career Counseling Center; Reading and Writing Clinic; Lowry Early Childhood Center; Galileo Institute for Teacher Leadership; and Pawley Lean Institute.
+Among them are the Oakland University Center for Autism Research, Education, and Support (OUCARES); Counseling Center; Adult Career Counseling Center; Reading and Writing Clinic; Lowry Center for Early Childhood Education; Galileo Institute for Teacher Leadership; and Pawley Lean Institute.
 The School also supports several outreach initiatives, including the Michigan Sexual Orientation and Gender Identity (SOGI) conference, and the Learning Achievement Coalition – Oakland County (LACO).